 Studies from other post-conflict societies in Africa and elsewhere have documented similar patterns.
-Notably, Voors et al. (2012) implemented a Social Value Orientation experiment (similar to a Dictator game) among adults in rural Burundi to study consequences of the 1993-2003 civil conflict there between the Tutsi-dominated army and Hutu rebels.
+Notably, Voors et al. (2012) implemented a Social Value Orientation experiment among adults in rural Burundi to study consequences of the 1993-2003 civil conflict there between the Tutsi-dominated army and Hutu rebels.
 Nine years after the war, individuals who personally experienced war-related violence, or who lived in attacked communities, behaved more altruistically towards neighbors in the experimental tasks, and were also more likely to report being involved in local community organizations.

-Bauer, Cassar, Chytilová, and Henrich (2014) conducted an experimental study in the Republic of Georgia that paralleled their Sierra Leone study.
+Beyond Africa, Bauer et al. (2014) conducted an experimental study in the Republic of Georgia that paralleled their Sierra Leone study.
 The data were gathered among a sample of children six months after the brief August 2008 war with Russia over South Ossetia.
-As in Sierra Leone, the authors found evidence of differential treatment towards in-group and out-group members: participants who were more affected by the conflict were less selfish and more inequality averse towards in-group members (their classmates) as compared to their less-affected peers, but there was no such effect on behavior towards out-group members.
+As in Sierra Leone, the authors found evidence of a differential treatment of in-group and out-group: participants who were more affected by the conflict were less selfish and more inequality averse towards in-group members (their classmates) as compared to their less affected peers, but no such effects on behavior towards out-group was found.

-In a study of Nepalese society, Gilligan, Pasquale, and Samii (2014) found that members of communities with greater exposure to violence during the 1996-2006 civil war between governmental forces and Maoist revolutionaries exhibited greater levels of cooperation when interacting with each other: three years post-conflict, they were more trustworthy in a Trust game, more willing to contribute to the common pot in the Public Goods game, and they reported being more active in community organizations.
+In a study of Nepalese society, Gilligan, Pasquale, and Samii (2014) found that members of communities with greater exposure to violence during the 1996-2006 civil war, between governmental forces and Maoist revolutionaries, exhibited greater levels of cooperation when interacting with each other: three years post-conflict, they were more trustworthy in a Trust game, more willing to contribute to the common pot in the Public Goods game, and they reported being more active in community organizations.